 So… what to do when you fall off the health wagon?

 Engage your sense of humor.
 Life is funny.
 Change is funny!
-Shift into solution-mode: gently guide your attention and energy back to what’s working well about your daily life, and visualize yourself happily undergoing the new habits that you’d like to one day adopt.
+Shift into solution mode: gently guide your attention and energy back to what’s working well in your daily life, and visualize yourself happily undergoing the new habits you’d like to adopt one day.